djfrancesco/randomized-select/_posts/2020-04-04-insertion-sort.md

 ## Conclusion

 We can see that both Cython and Numba give very good results regarding the optimization of NumPy-based Python code.
-Numba is easier to use but I think that Cython is more flexible regarding the kinds of algorithms that you can optimize, but a little bit more complex.
+Numba is easier to use but I think that Cython is more flexible regarding the kinds of algorithms that you can optimize, although a little bit more complex.

 ## Appendix: generate the animated gif